jackwaudby/hotos-23/README.md

     * `/scripts` - contains utility scripts for running the experiment, i.e., starting/stopping the DBMS, loading data, and plotting results
     * `b-params.csv `and `u-params.csv` files are used by the driver for parameterising transactions for the balanced experiment and unbalanced experiment respectively

+Note, `/sim-lock-escalation` and `/mammoth-exp` are separate Java projects.

 Prerequisites:
 * Maven 3.8.5
 * Java 17